Emergency Pediatric Care In La Porte / Baytown, TX

 Child Symptom Review

-Your child’s visit begins with a careful evaluation, asking about symptoms, fever history, how much your child has been eating and drinking, any exposures and how they’ve been behaving since symptoms.
+Your child’s visit begins with a careful pediatric emergency evaluation, asking about symptoms, fever history, how much your child has been eating and drinking, any exposures, and how they’ve been behaving since symptoms began.

 Pediatric Testing and Imaging

-Rapid flu, strep, COVID and RSV testing, blood work, urine testing, X-ray and pulse oximetry are all available on-site, with pediatric-appropriate equipment and weight-adjusted dosing throughout.
+Rapid flu, strep, COVID, and RSV testing, blood work, urine testing, X-ray, and pulse oximetry are all available on-site in our pediatric ER, with pediatric-appropriate equipment and weight-adjusted dosing throughout the visit.

 Treatment and Comfort

-IV fluids for dehydration, nebulizer breathing treatments, fever and pain management, antibiotics and anti-nausea medication are all available during the visit so your child starts feeling better.
+IV fluids for dehydration, nebulizer breathing treatments, fever and pain management, antibiotics, and anti-nausea medication are all available during your pediatric emergency care visit, so your child starts feeling better.

 Discharge and Follow-Up

-When to Visit the ER for Pediatric Care Treatment
+When to Visit the ER for Pediatric Emergency Care

-Bring your child to the ER when symptoms feel serious, come on fast or arrive with other warning signs.
+Bring your child to the pediatric ER when symptoms feel serious, come on fast, or arrive with other warning signs.

-Plenty of childhood illnesses resolve at home with rest and OTC medicine, but certain symptoms in children call for emergency attention.
-If your child doesn’t seem right or symptoms are escalating, RapidCare ER in La Porte is open and ready.
+Plenty of childhood illnesses resolve at home with rest and OTC medicine, but certain symptoms require emergency pediatric care.
+If you’re searching for a pediatric ER near me, pediatric emergency room near me, or an emergency room for pediatrics, RapidCare ER in La Porte is open 24/7 and ready to care for infants, children, and teenagers.

 1